aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 A **Table** node does not contain any real content - instead it is a container for other such nodes which make up the content:

-- A Table contains many Row nodes.
+- A Table contains multiple Row nodes.
 A Table exposes all the normal members of a node which enables you to freely move, modify and remove the table in the document.
-- A Row represents a single row of a table and contains many Cell nodes.
+- A Row represents a single row of a table and contains a few Cell nodes.
 Additionally, a Row provides members which define how a row is displayed, for example the height and alignment.
 - A Cell is what contains the true content seen in a table and is made up of Paragraphs and other block-level nodes.
 Additionally, cells can contain further nested tables.

 This relationship is best represented by inspecting the structure of a **Table** node in a document through the use of **DocumentExplorer** .